Observers for compressible Navier-Stokes equation: Compressible Navier-Stokes equations and observers

 As there are no observations of the density, we first assume that the feedback terms do not depend on $\hat\rho$.
 Additionally, since these terms should be equal to $0$ when $u$ and $\hat u$ coincide, it is reasonable to consider the following classes of functions:

 where $D_\rho$ and $D_u$ are differential (or integral) operators (e.g. $\nabla$, $\partial_t$, \dots), and $\varphi_\rho$ and $\varphi_u$ are convolution kernels.
 We assume that these kernels are time independent and hence only functions of $x$, and we assume that they are isotropic.
 With this choice, the observer preserves the symmetries of the system, since the correction terms are based on a convolution product with an isotropic kernel, making it invariant by rotation or translation.
+Moreover, observations may be noisy, so the involvement of a convolution kernel leads to an observer that is inherently robust to noise.

-Note that for the case of partial observation, i.e., when $\Omega \ne [0,1]^n$, the feedback terms are present only in $\Omega$ so that we essentially write the feedback term as:
+Note that for the case of observations over partial domain, i.e., when $\Omega \ne [0,1]^n$, the feedback terms are present only in $\Omega$ so that we essentially write the feedback term as:

 We would like to examine the convergence of the observer solution $(\hat\rho, \hat u)$ to the solution of the observed system $(\rho,u)$ asymptotically in time.
 In particular, we are interested in the rate of convergence of $\| \hat\rho - \rho \|$ and of $\| \hat u - u \|$ towards zero where we will only consider the $L^2$ norm in this paper.